SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Appendix

 \subsection{Overview}

-In this appendix, we provide supplementary details and extensive experimental results to further substantiate the effectiveness and robustness of the proposed SeedPolicy.
+In this appendix, we provide an extended discussion of related work, supplementary details and extensive experimental results to further substantiate the effectiveness and robustness of the proposed SeedPolicy.
 The organization of the appendix is summarized in Table~\ref{tab:appendix_overview}.